MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

     - **Target Cardinality:** This represents the cardinality of the target entity records.
 For example, one means that multiple Weblog records are related to one WebAccount.
     - **Target key field:** This field represent the key field of target entity.
 For example, WebAccount has the **accountId** key field.

-**Note**: For now, only many-to-one and one-to-one type relationships are supported.
-Many-to-many type relationships can be created using two many-to-one relationships using a link entity - an entity that is used to connect the source entity and the target entity.
+**Note**: For now, only *many-to-one* and *one-to-one* types of relationships are supported. *Many-to-many* relationships can be created using two *many-to-one* relationships and a *link entity* - an entity that is used to connect the source entity and the target entity.

 ## Use the Relationships page to delete relationships